crystallabs/virtualtime/README.md

 being replaced with `Enumerable(Int32)` due to a bug in Crystal (https://github.com/crystal-lang/crystal/issues/14047).

-Another, related consideration is related to matching fields that contain these enumerable types.
+Another, related consideration is related to matching fields that contain these enumerable types:

 Some enumerables change internal state when they are used, so in the matching function accepting `Enumerable` data types they are `#dup`-ed before use, to make sure the original objects